 History of Powerball

 Powerball is one of the biggest lotteries in the United States, with jackpots regularly reaching record-breaking levels.
-It is operated by the Multi-State Lottery Association (MUSL) in cooperation with 45 different lotteries across the country.
+It is operated by the Multi-State Lottery Association (MUSL) in cooperation with 47 different states and jurisdictions.
 Today, Powerball is played by millions of Americans who want to beat the odds and win great prizes.
-With no jackpot cap, the top prize can quickly grow to nine figures!
+With no jackpot cap, the top prize can quickly grow to nine or even ten figures!

-This exciting lottery game began in September 1987 when lottery officials from Washington D.C., Iowa, Kansas, Oregon, Rhode Island and West Virginia joined to form the Multi-State Lottery Association.
-In February 1988, they launched a new game called Lotto*America and were joined by other state lotteries over the next four years.
-Eventually, the game was replaced by Powerball in 1992, with new ball sets and draw machines added on April 19th of that year.
-The new Powerball game held its first draw a few days later on April 22nd, with jackpots starting at $2 million.
+The history of this exciting game began in September 1987, when lottery officials from Iowa, Kansas, Oregon, Rhode Island, Washington D.C and West Virginia joined to form the Multi-State Lottery Association.
+On February 13th 1988, they launched a new game called Lotto*America and were joined by ten more state lotteries over the next four years.
+The game was replaced by Powerball on April 22nd, 1992.
+In January 2010, a cross-selling agreement between Powerball and Mega Millions was reached, bringing Powerball to even more states across the country.
+California joined Powerball in 2013, followed by Puerto Rico and Wyoming in 2014.

 How to Play Powerball